 Batman didn’t need to be present to make a good, standalone Joker film.
 But without some sort of counterargument, it’s all just nihilism for nihilism’s sake.
 And with the final reveal that all of this could’ve just been one elaborate lie told by Arthur Fleck, what’s even the point?Yes, The Killing Joke does something similar, but that’s a story that has more going on than just Joker’s origins.
 It’s about Joker’s attempts to bring down a good man after one bad day and how that man rejects that notion.
 Joker is far more cynical in showing that apparently, society is willing to come down to Joker’s level.
-Still, among all of the actors who played the Joker, Joaquin definitely deserves special recognition for his commitment.
+Still, among all of the actors who played the Joker, Joaquin deserves special recognition for his commitment and performance.

 Batman: Under the Red Hood (2010)

 Batman: Under the Red Hood takes one of the best Batman stories and puts it to film in perfect fashion.
 In this case, Joker is played by John DiMaggio, known for his roles on Futurama and Adventure Time.
 He takes what Mark Hamill built and adds a layer of sadistic brutality onto Joker that is both sinister yet hilarious.